A fiducial approach to nonparametric deconvolution problem: discrete case: Discussion

-In this paper, we proposed a prior-free approach to the nonparametric deconvolution problem, and obtained valid point estimates and confidence intervals.
+In this paper, we proposed a prior-free approach to nonparametric deconvolution problem, and obtained valid point estimates and confidence intervals.
 This was accomplished through a novel algorithm to sample from the GFD.
-The median of the GFD was used as the point estimate, and appropriate quantiles of the GFD evaluated at a given $p$ provided pointwise confidence intervals.
+The median of the GFD is used as the point estimate, and appropriate quantiles of the GFD evaluated at a given $p$ provide pointwise confidence intervals.
 We also studied the theoretical properties of the fiducial distribution.
-Extensive simulations show that the proposed fiducial approach is a good alternative to existing methods, including Efron's $g$-modeling.
-We applied the proposed fiducial approach to intestinal surgery data to estimate the probability that each satellite site is malignant for patients.
+Extensive simulations show that the proposed fiducial approach is a good alternative to existing methods such as Efron's $g$-modeling.
+We applied the proposed fiducial approach to intestinal surgery data to estimate the probability of each satellite site being malignant for patients.

 We conclude by listing some open research problems: \begin{enumerate} \item The proposed fiducial method seems to be a powerful nonparametric approach.
-It would be interesting to implement it inside other statistical procedures, such as tree or random forest models, to include covariates \citep{wu2019uncertainty}.
+It would be interesting to implement it inside other statistical procedures such as tree or random forest models to include covariates \citep{wu2019uncertainty}.

 \item This paper focuses on discrete data.
 The proposed approach can be extended to continuous data, such as $\tnorm(\Theta,1)$, where $\Theta$ follows a distribution function $F$.
 This part is currently under investigation.